Medicine Take-Back Disposal

 Medicines collected by take-back programs are destroyed in a way that protects our environment.

 Once a shipment of boxes has accumulated in a secure storage area, the waste medicines are sent to a disposal facility.
 Pharmacy take-back programs use licensed pharmaceutical waste disposal companies to securely transport the medicines.
 Law enforcement take-back programs, that collect prescription drugs that are controlled substances, transport the medicines to a disposal facility with law enforcement escort as required by current federal rules.
-A recent change to federal law is expected to make this process easier by authorizing licensed pharmaceutical waste disposal companies to transport controlled substances from take-back programs.

 Since most waste medicines are hazardous waste or dangerous waste under federal and state laws, they need to be disposed of properly.
 Currently, high temperature incineration at properly permitted facilities is the standard for disposal of waste pharmaceuticals from hospitals, pharmacies, and drug company manufacturers.
 High temperature incineration completely destroys the chemical activity of the pharmaceuticals.
 Properly permitted incinerators use equipment to capture pollutants to keep our air clean.